tomasmota/devxstats/readme.md

 - different entities can be synced in different frequencies, such as repos vs commits
 - put constants such as database name somewhere central

-### Bitbucket todos
-- go-scm does not support listing projects, add that capability

 ## Supported data sources

 ### Git